nasa/ziggy/doc/user-manual/select-hpc.md

 The reason we do it this way is that it improves throughput: if the HPC system has a single available node, and it has a job that only needs 1 node, it will often allocate that node to that job.
 If, on the other hand, you have a job that needs 10 nodes, you wind up waiting until 10 nodes are available.
 With more small jobs you spend less time waiting for execution to begin.

 For the most part, you don't really need to know about this except for the fact that each of the jobs has its own algorithm log file.
-If you have, say, 10 jobs that are processing task 12 in instance 3, and the module is permuter, then the algorithm logs will be `3-12-permuter.0-1.log`, `3-12-permuter.1-1.log`, ... `3-12-permuter.9-1.log`.
+If you have, say, 10 jobs that are processing task 12 in instance 3, and the node is permuter, then the algorithm logs will be `3-12-permuter.0-1.log`, `3-12-permuter.1-1.log`, ... `3-12-permuter.9-1.log`.
 When you use the GUI to display logs, all of these logs will appear as separate entries.

 #### When Your Jobs Time Out